Insider Selling: salesforce.com, inc. (NYSE:CRM) CEO Sells 20,000 Shares of Stock

-salesforce.com, inc. (NYSE:CRM) CEO Marc Benioff sold 20,000 shares of the company’s stock in a transaction dated Monday, August 9th.
-The shares were sold at an average price of $249.99, for a total transaction of $4,999,800.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+salesforce.com, inc. (NYSE:CRM) CEO Marc Benioff sold 20,000 shares of the company’s stock in a transaction on Friday, August 13th.
+The shares were sold at an average price of $251.45, for a total transaction of $5,029,000.00.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.

 Marc Benioff also recently made the following trade(s):